24 June 2016

 – It should be suitable for use

-– It is used and maintained in a safe condition for use so that people’s health and safety is not at risk
+– It is in a safe condition for use so that people’s health and safety is not at risk

 – Inspected regularly to ensure that it is safe for use